IRHPC/irhpc.github.io/docs/elja/02_submit.md

 scancel <jobid>
 ```

-Your `jobid`'s are revealed like this
+The IDs of your jobs can be revealed like this

 ```bash
 squeue -u <uname>